-Falk Copper Cookware is considered to be one of the best copper manufacturer around.
+Falk Copper Cookware is considered to be one of the best in the industry.
 The company was started in 1958 by Pieter Paul Van Achter a industrial engineer.
-They use to make copper cookware with the traditional tin lining.
+In the past, they use to make copper cookware with the traditional tin lining.
 However, today the company specialize in a bi metal copper and stainless steel configuration.
 They were at the forefront of this technology and held the patent for quite some time.
 The thickness of the copper is usually 2.3 mm with a .2 mm stainless steel interior layer.
-Often time have a try me sale on their saucier, but most would agree that Falk Copper Frying Pan is the star of the show.
+Often time, they have a try me sale on their saucier, but most would agree that the Falk Copper Frying Pan is the star of the show.
 With that being said, how does their frying pan stack up against other manufacturer like Mauviel.
-They have been around for much longer than Falk but is it any better?
+Mauviel has been around for much longer than Falk, is their design any better?

 |Brand Awareness||Europe and Copper Collector|

 |Thoughts||A excellent performing pan that is held back due to its shape.
 It resembles too much like a saute pan.
 If it had lower sidewalls, it would be excellent.|